melissa-gentry/melissa-gentry.github.io/_pages/publications.md

 # Working Papers and Works in Progress

-I am currently working on topics related to education, transportation, and long run effects of policy interventions.
+I am currently working on topics related to education, labor economics, and people with disabilities.

 ### "Going the Distance: The Impact of Accessible Transportation on Disability Employment"

 Transportation is a well-established barrier to employment for individuals with disabilities, but access to public transportation is a guaranteed right under the Americans with Disabilities Act.
 Paratransit programs exist nationwide to help improve transportation access for both the elderly and people with disabilities, but do these programs improve employment and labor force outcomes for prime-age disabled people?
-I intend to measure the effect of a new acessible transportation program on disability employment, labor force participation, incomes, and public assistance reciept in the areas served by the policy.
+Using restricted access Census data, I intend to measure the effect of a new acessible transportation program on disability employment, labor force participation, incomes, and public assistance reciept in the areas served by the policy.

+### "Driving Inclusion: The Impact of Uber on Quality of Life for People with Disabilities"
+In this project, I explore the impact of Uber's introduction on people with disabilities, focusing on its effects on various quality of life outcomes.
+Traditional paratransit systems, with their requirement for advance booking, can often limit the mobility and independence of individuals with disabilities.
+Employing a stacked difference-in-differences approach, my analysis reveals that Uber significantly enhances social connections, as evidenced by increased marriage rates.
+Additionally, I find a statistically and economically significant improvement in employment and labor force participation among young adults with disabilities, indicating that Uber's flexible transportation service significantly broadens their access to job opportunities.
+These findings highlight the potential of on-demand ride services to promote inclusivity and economic engagement for people with disabilities, despite being a more expensive option compared to conventional paratransit programs.

 ### "Evaluating the Effects of Parental Preferences for Special Education"
 with Olivia Edwards